October is Mental Health Month

 To anyone thinking about taking part in One Foot Forward, I say ‘Do it!’.
 You get to enjoy the fresh air and get your blood moving.
 It’s also a fun community thing.
 Above all, it helps raise funds and awareness that help is out there if you need support for your mental health.”

-Register your interest now and join Paul in One Foot Forward 2024.
+Register now and join Paul in One Foot Forward 2024.

 Solidarity Wall

-I’m walking 500 Kms in solidarity this October for Australians affected by mental illness and suicide.
-You are not alone, we care.

-Eden A tribute for My Big brother Matthew

-Very few of you know this November marks 1 year since we lost my big brother to suicide.
 I’m walking in solidarity this October for Australians affected by mental illness and suicide.
+You are not alone.
+You are here, you are important.
+I hear you.

+Bree Churchill A tribute for My Fallen Angels

+I’m walking in solidarity this October for Australians affected by mental illness, depression, anxiety and suicide.
 You are not alone.